40 Pounds of Trouble

 40 Pounds of Trouble is a 1962 comedy film directed by Norman Jewison and starring Tony Curtis, Suzanne Pleshette, Larry Storch and Phil Silvers.
-It is a retelling of Damon Runyon's 1932 short story Little Miss Marker.
+It is a retelling of Damon Runyon's 1932 short story Little Miss Marker, filmed in 1934 as Little Miss Marker, in 1949 as Sorrowful Jones and in 1980 as Little Miss Marker.

 Plot

-Casino manager Steve McCluskey and his club singer Chris Lockwood find their hands full when they agree to take in a troublesome young girl named Penny Piper, left behind in the casino by her gambling father.
+At Stateline, Nevada, Villa D'Oro casino gambling manager Steve McCluskey and its club singer Chris Lockwood find their hands full when they agree to take in a troublesome young girl named Penny Piper, left behind in the casino by her gambling father.
 The little girl hinders the manager's plans to keep his gaming license.
 Penny thinks that Steve needs to get married and settle down, so she starts trying to bring him and Chris together.
 Steve is still reeling from his failed first marriage and is apprehensive about remarriage.